noe4400/weatherAPP/README.md

 ### 3. Configure the env variables

-You need to add a .env file that includes the following
+You need to add a .env file at the root of project that must includes the following

 ```js
 EXPO_PUBLIC_PLACES_URL= #here goes the api for searching places